Asymptotics of relative heat traces and determinants on open surfaces of finite area

 Writing this integral in terms of traces of the corresponding operators we infer:

-To obtain a bound, we use a similar method as before.
-Let us use the auxiliary function $\phi$ defined by equation (\ref{eq:phiaux}) with $\beta=1/2$.
-Then for the trace norm of the operator $M_{\chi_{Z_{\frac{4a}{5}}}} M_{\psi} \Delta_{Z,g}e^{-s\Delta_{Z,g}}$ we have that: The terms in the right hand side can be estimated in a similar way as above to obtain:
+To obtain a bound, we use a similar method as in Section \ref{subsection:tcp}.
+Let $\phi$ be the auxiliary function defined by equation (\ref{eq:phiaux}) with $\beta=1/2$.
+Then the trace norm of the operator $M_{\chi_{Z_{\frac{4a}{5}}}} M_{\psi} \Delta_{Z,g}e^{-s\Delta_{Z,g}}$ satisfies: The terms on the right-hand side can be estimated in a similar way as before to obtain: